 - If you have already worked on the Arduino Uno board, then no need to buy a USB to serial converter cable as you can program the Pro Mini using Uno board.
 Make sure, the Pro Mini version you are working on comes with 5V regulation as it runs at 16MHz like Arduino Uno board.
 Programming your 3.3V Pro Mini board will not be compatible with the Arduino Uno board, hence making it very difficult to program the 3.3V version of the Pro Mini board.

 - The form factor is another major difference that makes this device unique.

-- Pro Mini comes in very small and compact size which makes this device suitable for most of the applications.
+- Pro Mini comes in a very small and compact size which makes this device suitable for most applications.
 But small size comes with one limitation i.e. it doesn't compatible with Arduino Shields unless you hard-wire the board with Arduino Shield.

 Arduino Pro Mini Set Up

-- First, you need to install the Arduino IDE software to your computer which is a standard software used to program the board.
+- First, you need to install the Arduino IDE software on your computer, which is the official software used to program Arduino boards.

 - Connect the board with USB to Serial converter (FTDI serial module) that is used to transfer the program from computer to the board.

 - Write the program in the IDE software in C language.